ribhar/Kimaye/README.md

 ## Lessons Learned

-We are in our learning phase and this is our 2nd clone using react and 1st clone with backend and database, so faced multiple issues to build this site.
-These are some topic that challenges us to make this:-
+As we never really stop learning, This was our 2nd project using react and 1st with backend and database, and as usual there were a lot of chalenges with the learning  we experienced. some of the highlighted learning were:-
-- Making Proper Database using mongodb and deploying it in Mongo Atlas
+- Building Database using mongodb and deployment using Mongo Atlas
-- Making Backend using Express and Deploying in Heroku and making Api
+- Setting up API requests using Express and Deployment on Heroku
-- Making specific cartitems for individual users
+- Algorithmsn writing for users data such as, items in cart, location etc.
 - Playing with animation to get desired output
 - Using redux to manipulate the features
-- Making custom filters
+- building custom filters
-- Using various styling method so that our clone could look as original as possible
+- Using style components for better styling experience

 ## Contributors